mlfearon/nosema-floral-visitation/data/README.md

 Genus			Genus name of bee sample.
 Either Apis or Bombus.
 Species			Species name of bee sample.
 Code			Species identity code (code determined by the first two letters of the genus and species names)
 					APME = Apis mellifera
 					BOIM = Bombus impatiens
 					BOFE = Bombus fervidus
 					BOBI = Bombus bimaculatus
 					BOPE = Bombus pensylvanicus
 Sex			Sex of the bee sampled (all samples were female).
 VisitDur		The average duration of all pollinator visits to a flower in seconds for each visit to each site VisitNum		The average number of all pollinator visits to a flower for each visit to each site.
 VisitRichnessPerFlower	The average number of different species (or morphospecies) that visited a single flower for each visit to each site
 APIS_visits		The average number of Apis mellifera (honeybee) visits to a flower during the video recording duration for each visit to each site (number of visits).
 BOMB_visits		The average number of Bombus spp. (bumblebee) visits to a flower during the video recording duration for each visit to each site (number of visits).
+PEPO_visits		The average number of Eucera pruinosa (squash bee) visits to a flower during the video recording duration for each visit to each site (number of visits).
+Other1_visits		The average number of non-honeybee and non-bumblebee visits to a flower during the video recording duration for each visit to each site (number of visits).
-Other_visits		The average number of non-honeybee and non-bumblebee visits to a flower during the video recording duration for each visit to each site (number of visits).
+Other2_visits		The average number of non-honeybee and non-bumblebee and non-squash bee visits to a flower during the video recording duration for each visit to each site (number of visits).
 Native_visits		The average number of native bee (i.e. excluding honeybees) visits to a flower during the video recording duration for each visit to each site (number of visits).
 APIS_rate		The average rate of Apis mellifera (honeybee) visits to a flower per minute for each visit to each site (number of visits per min).
 BOMB_rate		The average rate of Bombus spp. (bumblebee) visits to a flower per minute for each visit to each site (number of visits per min).
+PEPO_rate		The average rate of Eucera pruinosa (squash bee) visits to a flower per minute for each visit to each site (number of visits per min).
+Other1_rate		The average rate of non-honeybee and non-bumblebee visits to a flower per minute for each visit to each site (number of visits per min).
-Other_rate		The average rate of non-honeybee and non-bumblebee visits to a flower per minute for each visit to each site (number of visits per min).
+Other2_rate		The average rate of non-honeybee and non-bumblebee and non-squash bee visits to a flower per minute for each visit to each site (number of visits per min).
 APIS_dur		The average duration (seconds) of all Apis mellifera (honeybees) visits that were interacting with any part of the flower for each visit to each site.
 APIS_dur2		The average duration (seconds) of all Apis mellifera (honeybees) that were only interacting with the petals of the flower for each visit to each site.
 APIS_dur3		The average duration (seconds) of all Apis mellifera (honeybees) that were only interacting with the nectar of the flower for each visit to each site.